NativeScript/docs-v8/performance.md

 - Image caching now takes into account the `decodeWidth` and `decodeHeight` values.
 Identical images with different decode property values will now be retrieved and saved separately in the cache.
 This results in better quality images.
 If you have a small version of the image in a master list and want to decode it with 100 x 100 DP, and then want to display it in 1000 x 1000 DP on the detail page, the detailed image will now not be blurry.
 This also means you can now control caching - using the same image with the same decode parameter values will still get the image from the cache.

 > **Important**: The `decodeWidth` and `decodeHeight` properties will work only for Android.
-Setting them for our iOS images will not change the application behaviour in any way.
+Setting them for our iOS images will not change the application behavior in any way.

 ### Using `loadMode` property